-To reflect this concern, all companies are subjected to a reduction in their reported surplus based on the higher of either a 100-year wind net PML or a 250-year earthquake net PML within the calculation of BCAR.
+To reflect this concern, all companies are subjected to a reduction in their reported surplus based on the higher of a 100-year wind net PML, a 250-year earthquake net PML or a recent, large loss within the calculation of BCAR.
 The net PML exposure also is tax-affected with a 35% tax rate.
 The determination of these losses will be provided through A.M.
-Best's Supplemental Rating Questionnaire database and through discussions with management.
+Best's Supplemental Rating Questionnaire and through discussions with management.